 Many people visit cemeteries simply to read the interesting inscriptions on old memorials.
 However, the life of a deceased person can rarely be summed up in a few brief lines on a headstone.

 That’s why Geelong’s unique History Alive tours were created.
 They provide a much more insightful glimpse into the lives and times of a number of extraordinary individuals who are interred in Geelong’s Eastern Cemetery.

 The Geelong Eastern Cemetery is the oldest, and one of the most interesting burial grounds in Victoria.
-Its first burial, 1839, makes Geelong the oldest working cemetery in the State.
-Like many of Australia’s first cemeteries, some burial records have been unfortunately lost, while others went unrecorded.
+Its first burial, 1839, makes Geelong the oldest working cemetery in the state.
+Like many of Australia’s first cemeteries, some burial records have been unfortunately lost, while others have gone unrecorded.